-Thankfully for many, a good contractor CV will contain none of these elements, as its sole aim is to provide a potential 'employer' with an accessible, up-to-date summary of your skills.
+Thankfully for many, a good contractor CV will contain none of these elements, as its sole aim is to provide a potential client with an accessible, up-to-date summary of your skills.

 Here are some of the key things you should bear in mind when writing an IT contractor CV:

 You should list any technical qualifications or accreditations if you have any.
-You can mention your degree if relevant, but recruiters aren’t interested in your 'O' Level results.
+You can mention your degree if relevant, but recruiters aren’t interested in your GCSE results.